The Best Fluffy Pumpkin Pancakes

 Serve warm with maple syrup, whipped cream, or any of your favorite toppings.

-Especially on a cold morning, you’ll wonder why you waited so long to try these!
+Especially on a cold morning, paired with a pumpkin spice latte, you’ll wonder why you waited so long to try these!

 What’s in these pumpkin pancakes?

 - Pumpkin puree (unflavored – not pumpkin pie filling)

 - Vanilla extract

 Whisk together all the wet ingredients plus the brown sugar in a large bowl.

 Add dry ingredients and toss lightly to combine.